IceyMountain/Website-Content-Exporter/README.md

     ```

 ## Usage
-Run the script with the URL of the website you want to export text from:
+Run the script with the URL of the website you want to export text content from:
 ```sh
 node index.js https://www.wikipedia.org/
 ```